dissyskcl/starter-academic/content/authors/it/_index.md

 ---
 # Display name
-title: Peter Sollich
+title: Ivan Tyukin
 weight: 10
-role: Professor of Statistical Mechanics
+role: Professor of Mathematical Data Science and Modelling

 # Is this the primary user of the site?
 superuser: false